yellowbyte/zero-footprint-opaque-predicates/README.md

 #### To Run (assumed in project root directory)
 * zfpstart (assumed you ran `source zfpcmds`.
 This command will drop you inside the Docker container)
-* python3.10 src/insert\_ops.py \dataset\[relative filepath to the folder containing target source code]
+* python3.10 src/insert\_ops.py /dataset/[relative filepath to the folder containing target source code]
-  * We assume your project root directory contains a folder called `dataset` and that folder will be mounted to the `\dataset` folder inside the container.
+  * We assume your project root directory contains a folder called `dataset` and that folder will be mounted to the `/dataset` folder inside the container.
     * To change the location of the target source code to a folder other than `dataset`, you just have to change the `zfpstart` command from the `zfpcmds` file and rerun `source zfpcmds`.
   * Make sure the folder containing target source code has the following additional files:
     * `Makefile`: standard Makefile.
 The code will call `make` to compile the codebase after obfuscation.
 This is the default behavior but can be changed.